University of Toronto's guide to a safe return to work

-The City of Toronto and Peel Regional Health Units are not yet in Stage 3 of the provincial reopening.
-Once we reach this stage, we anticipate that the government will allow most of the University’s operations to reopen, although physical distancing and other health and safety requirements are expected to remain in place.
-There will continue to be limits on the size of gatherings, which will affect classroom formats.
-U of T’s restaurants and athletic facilities may be able to reopen/continue reopening with fewer restrictions.
+In Stage 3 of the provincial reopening, the government allows most of the University’s operations to reopen, although physical distancing and other health and safety requirements remain in place.
+There continue to be limits on the size of gatherings, which affect classroom formats.
+U of T’s restaurants and athletic facilities may reopen/continue reopening with fewer restrictions.

 While Stages 2 and 3 of the provincial reopening have provided for a responsible opening of many workplaces, the University has been implementing and expects to continue implementing a very gradual return to on-site work.
 Those who can continue to work from home will do so.

 Resumption of any on-site operations must be approved by University leadership before employees can return to campus.
 If you have questions regarding resumption of specific operations within your unit, please contact your manager or unit head.

 Every area of the University will have a detailed plan for the resumption of on-site work.
 In most areas of the University, managers or unit heads will: